 Sen. Chuck Schumer (D-New York), who will be the Senate majority leader after Kamala Harris' inauguration as vice president Jan.
 20, said on Wednesday (Jan.
 8) that $2,000 payments will definitely be high on his agenda.

-- Second stimulus check status: Latest updates, amount and who gets it
+- Third stimulus check status: Latest updates, amount and who gets it

 - Stimulus check tool tracks status of your payment: Here's how to use it